-Most of the time when we’re traveling down a dark, uncertain tunnel for long enough, it becomes impossible for us to imagine the light at the end.
+When we travel down a dark tunnel long enough, it soon becomes difficult to imagine the light at the end.
 The same goes for rejection.
-The more rejection we face, the harder it becomes for us to picture what success will look like.
-Over the past six months, I’ve been slowly meandering through the tunnel of job hunting.
-At times, I felt like I was progressing, while other times I felt two steps back.
-Every door I approached took the form of an interview, I would try to use my key to open it, but the knob wouldn’t budge and the exit would remain locked.
-I didn’t possess the right key or in terms of job hunting, the right qualifications.
-The lack of a key forced me to try another direction.
-Pretty soon the tunnel transformed into an intricate, aggravating maze.
-I feared I would never reach the end.
+The more rejection we face, the harder it becomes to picture what success will look like.
+Over the past six months, I’ve been slowly venturing through the job-hunting tunnel.
+Every door I approached took the form of an interview, I would use my key (skills and experiences) to unlock it, but the knob wouldn’t budge.
+The lack of a key (right qualifications) forced me to try another way.
+Pretty soon the tunnel transformed into an intricate maze – I feared I’d never find my way out.

-I believe in trusting God’s plan, but after being stuck in this tunnel for months, I started to doubt and even worse, I grew angry and distant from God.
-I blamed him for not giving me the right key to access the right door.
-I doubted my skills and believed no company wanted to hire me.
-This constant rejection pushed me further from picturing what my life would look like when the right key came my way in the form of a job offer.
-I was so tired of walking aimlessly through the dark, confusing maze.
-I’d begged God so many times for a new opportunity.
-I told him I was ready to start working, but he didn’t immediately answer, and I was past the point of impatience.
+I trust in God’s plan, but after being stuck in this tunnel for months, I started to doubt and grew distant from God.
+I blamed him for not having the right key to access the right door.
+I doubted my skills and believed no company wanted me.
+Constant rejection pushed me further from picturing what my life would look like when I received a job offer.
+I begged God so many times for a new opportunity.
+I told him I was ready to start working, but he didn’t answer – and I was angry and impatient.

-Then a week ago, I received a follow-up email from a local recruitment firm regarding a resume I’d sent in.
-She met with me and set up an interview with a telecommunications company that shall remain nameless.
-At this point, I’d trained myself not to get my hopes up.
-None of my keys had worked so far, so what was going to be different this time around?
-Just like with every other interview, I prepped, dressed appropriately and showed up on time.
-The recruiter I’d been working with told me to call afterward and provide my feedback.
+Then a week ago, I received a follow-up email from a local recruiter regarding my resume.
+She met with me and set up an interview with a telecommunications company.
+I didn’t get my hopes up.
+None of my keys had worked, so what was going to be different this time?
+Like any other interview, I prepped, dressed to impress and showed up on time.
+The recruiter I’d been working with told me to call after and provide my feedback.
 Before I had the chance to call her, my phone rang.
-After rambling on for five minutes with my positive remarks, she said “Well Amy, I’m glad to hear that because they’ve already contacted us and want to make you an offer.”
+After rambling on with my positive remarks, she said: “Well Amy, I’m glad to hear that because they’ve already contacted us and want to make you an offer.”